 In India, World Tuberculosis Day is observed with various activities aimed at raising awareness.
 These include diagnostic camps, health edification programs, and media campaigns.
 Medical institutions, NGOs and government agencies collaborate in organising these events, intensifying their efforts towards the goal of eradicating tuberculosis from the country.
 The magnitude of these activities explains India's determination to combat TB.
 Typically, World Tuberculosis Day is observed on 24th March, reminding us all annually of the gravity of the disease and the collective resolve needed to eradicate it from our society.

-Facts about World Tuberculosis Day
+Top 10 Facts for 2026 World Tuberculosis Day in India

 In the News and Trending in India for World Tuberculosis Day